Diarra Sylla: As lead artist

+"—" denotes a recording that did not chart or was not released in that territory.

 Influence

 Sylla is the most followed Senegalese woman on Instagram, with over 3 million followers on the social network.

-She was featured on the cover and featured as a global icon of the North American magazine, Bloom Xo, in June 2021.
+She was featured on the cover and featured as a global icon of the North American magazine Bloom Xo, in June 2021.

-Appeared on the cover of and featured in the North American magazine, Grind Pretty Magazine, in the December/Winter 2021.
+Appeared on the cover of and was featured in the North American Grind Pretty Magazine, in the December/Winter 2021.